iarna/abraxas/README.md

   `net.connect`.
 There is, however, no requirement that you wait for the connection-- any commands issued prior to the connection being established will be buffered.

+* **Streaming Mode**

+  The Abraxas server supports "streaming" mode which modifies the semantics to support streaming clients.
+(See the included [SEMANTICS](SEMANTICS.md) document.)

+  Specifically, when the worker is in streaming mode:

+  * If it disconnects in the middle of a job, the server will send a WORK_FAIL response instead of requeing the job.

+  When the client is in streaming mode:

+  * When it submits a uniqueid job and attaches to an already running job, it will receive all of the WORK_DATA/WORK_WARNING/WORK_STATUS that were sent prior to its attaching to the job.
+(Without streaming, only *new* packets are sent.)

+* **client.connected**

+  A property, true when the client is connected.

+* **client.on('connect', function(client) { ... })**

+  Called after a connection is established

+* **client.on('disconnect', function(client) { ... })**

+  Called after the connection drops for any reason.

+* **client.disconnect()**

+  Disconnects the client after flushing the current buffer.

+* **client.destroy()**

+  Calls the socket's destroy method, disconnecting the client immediately, ignoring the buffer.

 * **var task = client.echo([options][,data][,callback])**